 About the OCD Center of Los Angeles

-The OCD Center of Los Angeles is a private outpatient treatment center specializing in the treatment of OCD and related anxiety based conditions.
+The OCD Center of Los Angeles is a private outpatient treatment center specializing in Cognitive Behavioral Therapy (CBT) for the treatment of OCD and related conditions.
+We have 13 therapists on staff, all of whom are either licensed or registered, and all of whom specialize in CBT.
 We treat adults, adolescents, and children, and offer services six days a week, including evenings and Saturdays.
-We have offices at four locations in Southern California:

 For more information on treatment for your child or adolescent with OCD or a related anxiety based condition, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.